bmukesh23/Memo/README.md

 # 🫧 Memo
-An minimal AI powered note taking app built with MERN and Gemini API.
+An minimal AI powered note taking app built with MERN and Gemini.

 ## 📦 Technologies